 Sarah McLean, Director of the McLean Meditation Institute is a meditation expert and best selling Hay House author.
 Sarah has been teaching meditation and leading retreats since 1993.
-She is the primary teacher of the certification program.
+She is the primary teacher of the Meditation Teacher Academy.
 Find out more about her here.

 Sarah invites guest presenters and experts in the teaching and meditation field and those who have lived with meditation as a daily practice for years.
 She is committed to delivering the most comprehensive meditation certification program possible.
-She is always available for personal mentorship of her teachers-in-training and oversees and participates in every aspect of the certification program.
+She is always available for personal mentorship of her teachers-in-training and oversees and participates in every aspect of the Meditation Teacher Academy teacher training program.

 Adjunct faculty members can include top-notch yoga instructors, speaking coaches, marketing gurus, social media experts, and teaching assistants including:

 - Christine Muldoon: Public Speaking Expert, CM Communication International